pyrustic/shared/README.md

 ```

 ## Readonly
-Setting the `readonly` parameter to `True` prevents the current application from accidentally modifying the content of a document:
+Setting the `readonly` parameter to `True` prevents the running application from accidentally modifying the content of a document:

 ```python
 from shared import Document

 # access 'my-data.json'
 document = Document("my-data.json", readonly=True)